undefinedlabs/scope-docs/docs/swift-installation.md

 ### Code Path Support

-To enable code path support for your tests, follow these steps:
+To enable Code Path support for your tests, follow these steps:

 1. First, make sure your Xcode project is configured to generate the debug symbols file: